Note - This story was updated to share that Camie Yokote was a second receipient of the CPPR.

 Sanchez-Hernandez is currently freelancing for public relations agencies in southern Nevada and hopes this certificate will set her apart for a full-time position in the industry.

-She is the eighth University of Nevada, Reno graduate to earn the CPPR.
+Sanchez-Hernandez and Yokote are the eighth and ninth University students to earn the CPPR.
 According to the Public Relations Society of America’s website, more than 320 students from 56 universities and colleges nationwide have earned the certificate.